CSCfi/csc-user-guide/docs/ood/index.md

 ## Connecting

-Go to <puhti.csc.fi> using a web browser and login using your CSC user account (same username and password you use when connecti with `ssh`).
+Go to <puhti.csc.fi> using a web browser and login using your CSC user account (same username and password you use when connecting with `ssh`).
 ![Puhti web interface login page](/img/ood_login.png)

 After loggin in, you will see the front page.
 ![Puhti web interface front page](/img/ood_main.png)

 From here you can browse your files on Puhti, start a shell, view running jobs and start one of the many available programs.
-The frontpage also contains important system information.
+The front page also contains important system information.

 ## Available features